thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-14-SecureMilkCarton-a-vulnerable-web-application-to-secure.md

 thumbnail_path: blog/thumbs/securemilkcarton.png
 ---

-SecureMilkCarton is an intentionally vulnerable Java web application that runs on Apache Tomcat.
+This post documents a security project I have written, SecureMilkCarton - an intentionally vulnerable Java web application that runs on Apache Tomcat.

+## Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

+## Introduction

 It seems vulnerable web applications for learning _hacking_ or _penetration testing_ are a dime-a-dozen.
 SecureMilkCarton is different, it has been specifically designed to learn *how to secure a poorly written web application* and *how to secure a web server*.

 The web application itself is riddled with security issues, including: